Intelligent planning and design

 For several years Andrew has continued to develop his own business idea.
 Environment YES in 2014 showed him “your product doesn’t have to be perfect, just better than what’s there at the moment.”
 It also taught him about pricing services and how VC investors calculate equity valuations.

-Kinewell Energy’s service uses clever software Andrew developed to design geographical electrical connections between offshore wind turbines using less cable, with reduced electrical loss.
+Through its KLOC software, Kinewell Energy designs geographical electrical connections between offshore wind turbines using less cable, with reduced electrical loss.
 “I’ve created software to do design work better and faster than humans.
 It takes into account the cost of cable, electrical losses during operation, sea bed conditions and no-go areas – too many variables for a human to visualise.”

 Kinewell Energy was incorporated in 2013.
 After 2 years of R&D, including redeveloping his software so it’s 310,000 times faster and returns substantially superior design quality, Andrew has launched the service for clients.